ShinyTrinkets/twofold.ts/docs/readme.md

 # TwoFold (2✂︎f) tags

-The TwoFold tags are just regular Javascript functions.
+The TwoFold tags are just regular TypeScript/ JavaScript functions.

 They can receive as input the text inside the tags (in case of double tags), extra props of the tag and user settings (in case they are defined).